mihaigalos/Drivers/AVR/SoftwareUart_v2/README.md

 Simplified, portable bit-bang software uart.

-By using a clock division facktor to slow the clock cycles down, we don't need a delay when bit-banging through software uart.
+By using a clock division factor to slow the clock cycles down, we don't need a delay when bit-banging through software uart.

 For AVR, sending requires :
 * 1 cc for the start condition (low).